 Additional buildings were added over the years and by the turn of the century it included dormitories for employees, shops, an electric power plant, ice house, bakery, laundry, barns, greenhouses and a reservoir.
 In 1912, it could serve more than 1,000 patients.
 My the mid 20th Century, newspapers began to run report on the deplorable conditions of of state run hospitals which included neglect, brutality, overcrowded facilities, and the use of restraints.
 Soon, the Governor and the legislature acted and reform began that included new facilities and training programs for staff.

 A “rehabilitation center,” which included a swimming pool, well-equipped auditorium, and a modern gymnasium were completed in 1963.
-Sadly, the main building was razed in 2002, but several other historic buildings continue to stand.
+In 1971 the original Kirkbride building east and west wings were demolished, the administration building was razed in 2002, but several other historic buildings continue to stand.
 On the outskirts of the property sits a sad little cemetery, where no names are contained on the tombstones -- only numbers.
 The hospital is much smaller today, serving only 176 patients.